 Heather’s approach has been shaped in part by two decades of living in Asia, Africa and the Middle East, managing long-term development and humanitarian programs for Oxfam Great Britain and Save the Children that focused on a range of themes including education, livelihoods, gender equality, health, agriculture and microfinance.
 Following her time outside the US she served as the Managing Director of Realizing Rights: The Ethical Globalization Initiative, founded by former Irish President Mary Robinson, and was an Adjunct Professor at Columbia University.
 In 2010 she joined the Rockefeller Foundation as Vice President for Foundation Initiatives where she oversaw an annual grantmaking budget averaging $65 million.
 She managed initiatives spanning several themes including health, agriculture, employment, climate change, transportation policy, and impact investing.

 Heather has degrees from the Kennedy School at Harvard and Smith College.
 She is conversant in Chinese and Vietnamese.
 She has co-authored books and publishes regularly on philanthropy and social investing.
-She serves on a number of Boards and Advisory Groups including The B Team, the Business and Human Rights Resource Centre, the Wildlife Justice Commission, and the sustainable fashion company Piece&Co, and is a member of the WEF Global Future Council on International Governance, Public-Private Cooperation and Sustainable Development.
+She serves on a number of Boards and Advisory Groups including The B Team, the Business and Human Rights Resource Centre, the Wildlife Justice Commission, Forum for the Future, and the sustainable fashion company Piece&Co, and has been a member of the WEF Global Future Council on International Governance, Public-Private Cooperation and Sustainable Development.

 27 Jun 2019

 Can philanthropy support the right foundations for scaling solutions and systems change?
 Across philanthropy and impact investing, a growing number of funders and investors have the intention to go far beyond incremental change to support scaled impact and systems change.…Read More